-Physical distress, deep anxiety, environmental stress, psychological and other blocks to your personal growth, these can permeate into your systems, impacting your ability to fight against oxidative stress.
+Physical distress, deep anxiety, environmental stress, psychological and other blocks to your personal growth can permeate into our systems, impacting our ability to fight against oxidative stress.
 These need to be sprung open, and your wonderfully regenerative body can do that, sometimes with only a little help from you.

-Our emotions run high at times, leaving our energy at or near empty.
-Fear can do that, or relentlessly high stress, or feeling overwhelmed by responsibilities, mostly amplified by the workings of the inner mind.
+Our emotions run high at times, leaving our energy depleted.
+Fear can do that, or relentlessly high stress, such as feeling overwhelmed by responsibilities, mostly amplified by the workings of the inner mind.

-Regaining emotional composure differs from one situation to the other, and between individuals.
-Stress-relief modalities such as breathing, yoga, meditation, visualization and other accomplish the task of quieting the buzz that goes on in your mind and giving you fleeting, though critical, moments of awareness.
-If you are not currently embracing one or more of those techniques, then it is high time to teach yourself one of them, starting perhaps with breathing, which is the easiest and can be put to task anywhere and at any time.
+Methods to regain emotional composure can differ from one situation to the other and between individuals.
+Stress-relief modalities such as breathing exercises, yoga, meditation, visualization and others can help quiet the buzz that goes on in your mind and giving you fleeting, though critical, moments of awareness.
+If you are not currently embracing one or more of these techniques, then it may be time to teach yourself one of them, starting perhaps with breathing exercises, which can be put to task anywhere and at any time.

 Does it matter what kind of exercise you do?
-We’re not going to dwell too long on this since we all know what being and staying fit means, and what fitness program best suits our other lifestyle givens.
-What is important to keep you motivated is that with a consistently regular fitness routine, you can literally shake the cobwebs out of your brain.
+We’re not going to dwell too long on this since we all know what being and staying fit means.
+What is important is to find a physical activity you enjoy and that you can easily incorporate into your daily schedule and keep up as you age.
+Even just walking for an hour every day has health benefits.
+A consistent fitness routine can also help shake the cobwebs out of your brain.

 Regrettably, we are in the age of the fast and the convenient.
 We indulge in synthetic and processed foods that are full of pesticides, coloring agents, preservatives, dyes and a slew of other toxins.
 This compares to our grandparents who lived on raw food, nuts and other healthy nutrients.

-Here are 10 consumption habits and guidelines for more health and vitality, and therefore for living to 100:
+Here are 10 consumption habits and guidelines for health and vitality:

-Avoid artificial sweeteners and pasteurized dairy products, and eat more vegetables and less fruit.
-Organic, grass-fed meats are also better than common meats you may buy; in addition, eat raw foods flex and other seeds, raw soy sauce (rich in enzymes), rejuvelac, raw sauerkraut, sprout milk yogurt and similar
+Avoid artificial sweeteners and pasteurized dairy products, and eat more vegetables and fruit.
+Organic, grass-fed meats are also better than common meats you may buy; in addition, eat raw foods, including flax and other seeds.

 Avoid sugar and too much salt

-Sugar suppresses the immune system and has other harmful effects on the body; too much salt can put you on the road to hypertension
+Sugar suppresses the immune system and has other harmful effects on the body, such as putting you at risk for diabetes.
+Too much salt is also dangerous as it can put you on the road to hypertension.